Valentin222259/Proiect-PSSC/Proiect-PSSC/Proiect PSSC/copilot_instructions_full.md

-# GitHub Copilot Instructions for PlaceOrder Workflow (DDD)
+# GitHub Copilot Instructions for DDD Project

 ## Code Style and Patterns